earth-DS-ML/summer_2025/_sources/read_me.md

 ```
 - Add or make changes to content files needed.
 - build the book `jupyter-book build mybookname/`
-- To publish the changes online we use steps from here: https://jupyterbook.org/en/stable/start/publish.html#publish-your-book-online-with-github-pages
+- To publish the changes online we use steps from [here](https://jupyterbook.org/en/stable/start/publish.html#publish-your-book-online-with-github-pages):
+    - First install `pip install ghp-import` if you don't have it.
     - in particular after the changes are made use `ghp-import -n -p -f _build/html`